 BladeA reticent man rescued by Cordy and Swan from being eaten by alligators while they were travelling to Taglios.
 He is a close friend to them, although he has little to say.

-- Defrosting Ice Queen: Becomes a lot more talkative and humorous after returning to the Black Company.
+- Defrosting Ice Queen: He becomes a lot more talkative and humorous after returning to the Black Company.

-- Dropped a Bridge on Him: Killed in the battle at the Grove with no particular weight given to his death.
+- Dropped a Bridge on Him: He's killed in the battle at the Grove with no particular weight given to his death.

 - Mysterious Past: Nobody is ever quite sure where Blade came from, why he was in a found in a crocodile infested swamp, or why he hates priests so much.